mabahma/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README_DRAFT.md

 ## General Observations

-TODO

-Code is generally well-structured and very readable.
-The project as committed to GitHub cannot be run without finding the hidden workaround of installing the Casper SDK Jar from file, nor can it properly be tested without spending hours of trial-and-error to infer proper testing routes, parameter formats, etc.
+Code is generally well-structured and readable.
+The project has been committed to GitHub and all 107 unit tests pass.

 # Final Conclusion

-TODO

 The project provides the functionality described in the grant application and milestone acceptance criteria.

-The deliverable falls short in the following areas:
-* Documentation

-For a project of this magnitude, in both scope and cost, strict adherence to the minimal standards should be enforced, and therefore, it is this Reviewer's opinion that this milestone submission should fail, until the identified shortcomings are addressed.
-I do believe these are easily addressed, and I look forward to reviewing the milestone again in the near future to re-assess my recommendation.
-Specifically, I believe the following items are critical to pass this review:

-- Update the project documentation to ensure that someone who installs the listed pre-requisites and subsequently follows the outlined steps, ends up with a working project 100% of the time.
-- Update the project documenation to make clear how to use the project (e.g. upon completion of set-up, run initial synchronization before using the APIs)
-- Update the API documentation with a description of the functionality of each endpoint, and an example value for each parameter from which the format can be inferred
-- Improve the inline code documentation
+**The reviwers spent a significant amount of time understanding the usefulness of the project and the its features.
+The reviwers thus draws the OP's attention to the need to improve the general documentation of the project and its modules during the next milstones.**

 # Recommendation

-Recommendation |
+Recommendation | PASS with Notes
 ------------ | -------------